CriSp: Leveraging Tread Depth Maps for Enhanced Crime-Scene Shoeprint Matching: Experiments

 \subsection{Qualitative Results of CriSp}

-\Cref{fig:qual_results} shows the top 10 retrievals of our method \emph{CriSp} on the val-FID and val-ShoeCase datasets.
+\cref{fig:qual_results} shows the top 10 retrievals of our method \emph{CriSp} on the val-FID and val-ShoeCase datasets.
 Notable, \emph{CriSp} can retrieve a positive match very early even when the shoeprint has significantly limited visibility or is severely degraded.
-These retrievals show how \emph{CriSp} effectively matches distinctive patterns from corresponding regions of the tread.
-Additionally, \cref{fig:qual_comparison} shows a comparison with related methods fine-tuned on our dataset.
+These retrievals show how \emph{CriSp} effectively matches distinctive patterns from corresponding regions of the tread. \cref{fig:qual_comparison} shows a comparison with related methods fine-tuned on our dataset.
 Clearly, \emph{CriSp} performs significantly better at retrieving positive matches early.
-The supplement has further visualizations.
+See more visualizations in the supplement.